King Vidor: Silent era: 1923–1928

 Vidor's yeoman service to Louis B. Mayer secured him entrée into Goldwyn Pictures in 1923, a holding soon to be amalgamated with Metro-Goldwyn-Mayer.
 Samuel Goldwyn and other film producers of the early 1920s favored "literary" texts as the basis for movie screenplays.
 Parvenu-rich movie executives wished to provide a patina of class or "tone" to an industry often regarded as vulgar and cash-driven.

-Vidor was content to adapt these "prestigious properties" so securing his reputation as a reliable studio asset.
-His work during this period did not rise to the level of his later work, but a few films stand out.
+Vidor was content to adapt these "prestigious properties" to secure his reputation as a reliable studio asset.
 Wild Oranges (1924), from a story by Joseph Hergesheimer, is notable as a harbinger of his best work in the sound era.
 The natural features of the coastal regions of Georgia are endowed with sinister and homicidal potential, where a fugitive arrives to terrorize rural residents.
 As such, the film exhibits Vidor's trademark use of nature to symbolize aspects of the human conflict.

-Vidor and the John Gilbert collaborations: 1925–1926
+John Gilbert collaborations: 1925–1926

 Metro-Goldwyn-Mayer's cast of rising movie stars included soon-to-be matinee idol John Gilbert.
 Vidor directed him in His Hour (1924), based on an Elinor Glyn "febrile romance", and is one of the few films from Vidor's output of that period to survive.
-Gilbert, as the Russian nobleman Prince Gritzko, was so ardently performed as co-star Aileen Pringle's seducer that one scene was deleted.
+Gilbert, as the Russian nobleman Prince Gritzko, so ardently performed as co-star Aileen Pringle's seducer that one scene was deleted.

-Vidor's typically "routine" movies of this period include Wine of Youth (1924) and Proud Flesh (1925) emphasize the "time-honored virtues" of familial and matrimonial loyalty, even among the liberated Jazz Age flappers.
+Vidor's typically "routine" movies of this period include Wine of Youth (1924) and Proud Flesh (1925), emphasizing the "time-honored virtues" of familial and matrimonial loyalty, even among the liberated Jazz Age flappers.

-King Vidor's tenure as a studio stringer was at an end.
-His next feature would transform his career and have a resounding impact on the late silent film era: The Big Parade.